Guidance and support during the Coronavirus (Covid-19) pandemic

 Islington Law Centre have created a map of services across London.
 The map also lists the contact details of all the services.

 Hackney Migrant Centre are running a telephone immigration and advice service.
-Call 07961 014182 on Mondays, between 10am – 1pm to book a phone appointment later that week.
+Call 07961 014182 on Mondays, between 10am – 12.30pm to book a phone appointment later that week in Hackney.

-Women for Refugee Women have closed their drop-in centre and are individually supporting their clients by telephone.
+Women for Refugee Women have closed their drop-in centre and are individually supporting their clients by telephone and other online activities

 London COVID-19 Mutual Aid, UK Migrant and Asylum Seeker Support